mannanrehbari/flask-prediction-app/README.md

 # Introduction
 This flask web application uses a fine-tuned VGG_16 model to predict whether an uploaded image is a cat or a dog.
 The jupyter notebook in this repository has a sequence of cells that get VGG_16 model and convert it into a Sequential model with prediction output for only 2 classes: cats v dogs.
 Then this Sequential model was trained on 1900 images of each class.
 The jupyter notebook saves this complete and reusable model into 'model.h5'.
+The notebook also has necessary information about directory structure for images.
 This h5 file is loaded by the Flask web server and used for predictions!

 ## Dependencies
 The project requires the following: